A semigroup with linearithmic Dehn function: Preliminaries and introduction

 Since we consider the relation $\lra_\cc{R}^*$, i.e. rules can be applied in both ways, the rules defining a semigroup are often written as $L = R$.
-Also, the symbol 1 is often used for an \emph{empty string}.
+In this paper we consider only semigroups which are monoids and use symbol 1 for the empty word.
+Note that any finitely presented monoid can be obtained naturally as a symmetrized semigroup $Sym(A,\cc{R})$ from the corresponding finite semi-Thue system, and there is freedom of choice for the directions of transformations in $(A,\cc{R})$.